 the European Space Agency (hereinafter referred to as “The Agency”) established by the Convention opened for signature in Paris on 30 May 1975 (hereinafter referred to as ‘the Convention”),

-hereinafter individually referred to as “Party” or collectively as “the Parties”,
+also referred to below individually as a Party, or collectively as the Parties,

 RECALLING that the purpose of the Agency is to provide for and to promote, for exclusively peaceful purposes, cooperation among European States in space research and technology and their space applications,